-If there’s anything else you need, or something is not up to standard, please let me know.
+If there’s anything else you need, or if something is not up to standard, please let me know.

 You should send an Airbnb message to your guests reminding them of their checkout.
 Do this the day before the scheduled checkout.
 This will help remind them in case they have forgotten their checkout time.
 It will also make them aware of any requests you might have for checkout.
-Remember to keep a polite tone in your message, be careful not to sound demanding or rude.
+Remember to keep a polite tone in your message, and be careful not to sound demanding or rude.

 Hi [guest name],